Skip to main content

 Step 4: Manage last-minute registrations

-• Ensure that last-minute registrants are directed to the appropriate part of the program based on the current date.
+• Ensure that last-minute move to the correct part of the program based on the current date.

 An example of a program is provided below the steps.